 The Trust takes great pride in its conservation work.
-It has helped reintroduce the Large Blue butterfly, worked to return Water Voles to its rivers, and created heathland habitat for Smooth Snakes.
+It has helped reintroduce the once-extirpated Large Blue Butterfly to England, worked to return Water Voles to its rivers, and created heathland habitat for Smooth Snakes.
 All eighteen species of UK bat are protected on NT properties.
 It uses Conservation Performance Indicators to understand, prioritise and track the impact of “interventions in the careful management of change” and has even published an ambitious plan “to nurse the natural environment back to health and reverse the alarming decline in wildlife”.

 Which makes the decision to licence so-called ‘trail hunting’ on some of its considerable land holdings all the more disappointing.

 ‘Trail hunting’, according to the National Trust, “effectively replicates a traditional hunt but without a fox being chased, injured or killed“.